4d/docs/website/translated_docs/es/Debugging/basics.md

     - If a form method or object method is executing in response to an event, it is stopped and you return to the form.
     - If the method is executing from within the Application environment, you return to that environment.

 - **Copy**: Copies the debugging information into the clipboard.
 The info describes the internal environment of the error (number, internal component, etc.).
-It is formatted as tabbed text.
+Está formateado como texto tabulado.

 - **Save...**: Saves the contents of the syntax error window and the call chain in a `.txt` file.